loudifier/Comic-Relief/README.md

 * `make proof` will generate HTML proof files.

 The proof files and QA tests are also available automatically via GitHub Actions - look at https://loudifier.github.io/Comic-Relief.

-You may have issues trying to build the fonts on Windows, but building on Windows via WSL works well.
-If you want to make your own modifications or generate a specific font format, but are not worried about automated building and tests, you can open the .sfd project files in the /sources/ folder with FontForge on Windows or Linux and export in any common font format.

 ## Most Recent Change